-When contracting opportunities arise in connection with the use of HUD provided funds, such as CDBG-DR or CDBG-MIT, NCORR will notify Section 3 Business Concerns of Section 3 contracting opportunities by Including Section 3 language to all RFPs, procurement documents, bid offerings and contracts.
-Moreover, NCORR also sends all contracting opportunities to the NC DPS Historically Underutilized Businesses (HUB) Liaison who sends the procurement opportunities out to registered HUB businesses, which often overlap with contractors and subcontractors that meet Section 3 Business requirements.
+When contracting opportunities arise in connection with the use of HUD provided funds, such as CDBG-DR or CDBG-MIT, NCORR may notify Section 3 Business Concerns of Section 3 contracting opportunities by Including appropriate Section 3 language to all RFPs, procurement documents, bid offerings and contracts.
+Moreover, NCORR may also send all contracting opportunities to the NC DPS Historically Underutilized Businesses (HUB) Liaison who sends the procurement opportunities out to registered HUB businesses, which often overlap with contractors and subcontractors that meet Section 3 Business requirements.